onnlucky/hotel/readme.txt

 lookup should handle: #this, #body, #goto and some others

 do the open/close correctly; do close a lazy as possible? if x: return x ... no need to close/copy

-think about how to run non primitive c functions, a stackpool?
- - maybe capture stack between begin and start when doing spagetti

 how to do gc? global+train vcc + local refcounted heap + nursery